Foldable and Traversable

 foldr :: Foldable t => (a -> b -> b) -> b -> t a -> b

-In the following the examples the Foldable t instance is a list.
+In the following examples, the Foldable t instance is a list.
 Here’s how we right-fold over a list to sum its elements:

 While the lambda above makes it explicit which parameter is the accumulator and which is the list element, this is a classic example where point-free coding style makes this expression very succinct: